peteroupc/html3dutil/tutorials/glmath.md

 blue, and alpha, in that order (where each element ranges from 0-1).

 If a 3D _direction_ is used in a 4-element vector function (one beginning with "vec4"), use 0 as the fourth element.
 If a 3D _position_ (point) is used in a 4-element vector function, the fourth element is generally 1.
 (If the fourth element is anything other than 0, the vector is in _homogeneous coordinates_, where the 3D position equals the first three elements divided by the fourth.)

+### Unit Vectors <a id=Unit_Vectors></a>

+A unit vector is a vector with a length of 1.
+(A vector's _length_ is the square root of the sum of the squares of its components.)
+A vector can be "normalized" to a unit vector by dividing each of its components by its length.

+The following functions normalize vectors and find their length.

+* {@link H3DU.Math.vec3norm} - Converts a 3-element vector to a unit vector.
+* {@link H3DU.Math.vec4norm} - Converts a 4-element vector to a unit vector.
+* {@link H3DU.Math.vec3length} - Finds a 3-element vector's length.
+* {@link H3DU.Math.vec4length} - Finds a 4-element vector's length.

-### Axis of Rotation
+### Axis of Rotation <a id=Axis_of_Rotation></a>

-A rotation can be described using an _angle_ and an _axis of rotation_.
+A rotation can be described using an _angle_ and an _axis of rotation_, for example, in the {@link H3DU.Math.mat4rotate} method.

 An axis of rotation is a 3-element vector or three numbers that describe a ray that starts at the origin (0,0,0) and points toward a 3D point.
+The vector's elements are the X, Y, and Z coordinates of that point, in that order.
 Here are examples.

-* The X-axis of rotation (upward or downward turn) is (1, 0, 0).
+* The X axis of rotation (upward or downward turn) is (1, 0, 0).
-* The Y-axis of rotation (leftward or rightward turn) is (0, 1, 0).
+* The Y axis of rotation (leftward or rightward turn) is (0, 1, 0).
-* The Z-axis of rotation (side-by-side sway) is (0, 0, 1).
+* The Z axis of rotation (side-by-side sway) is (0, 0, 1).

 While the axis of rotation points toward the viewer, if the angle's value is positive (resp. negative) and the [coordinate system](#Coordinate_Systems) is...